-Waleria also seems to have avoided the official list-takers.
-Although the Red Cross list of evacuees from the USSR names Genowefa, Helena, Janina, Julia, Karolina and Maria Zatorska, and a Kazimierz Zatorski—all originally from Waniów—there is no entry for Waleria, Anna, Marian, or even Władysław.
+Walerija also seems to have avoided the official list-takers.
+Although the Red Cross list of evacuees from the USSR names Genowefa, Helena, Janina, Julia, Karolina and Maria Zatorska, and a Kazimierz Zatorski—all originally from Waniów—there is no entry for Walerija, Anna, Marian, or even Władysław.

 “We saw Władysław in Persia before he went to Palestine with the junaki.
 I don’t know for how long, but we did see him.
 There were quite a few camps and whenever a group arrived, we would go and see if we could find somebody.”